EMDR Therapy — Billings, MT

 History & Treatment Planning

-Your therapist learns your history, identifies the memories and experiences contributing to current distress, and maps out a treatment plan tailored to you.
+Your therapist learns your history, identifies the memories contributing to current distress, and maps out a treatment plan tailored to you.

 Phase 2